XYplorer-Scripts/ResolveFileContents/README.md

 [XYplorer](http://xyplorer.com/index.php).**

-This script reads the selected items, interpolates variables within their contents, and writes the resolved content to sibling files with a '_resolved' suffix.
+This script reads the selected items, interpolates variables within their contents, and writes the resolved content to copies to the original files with a '_resolved' suffix.

 One useful scenario for this is to place templates containing variables within the [New Items menu](http://www.xyplorer.com/highlights.php#newitems) and use it as normal.
 Then after using *New Items* this script can be run on the created files to create copies of those items with the variables resolved.
+With some slight modifications (which are documented in the code) this script can overwrite the files instead or creating copies.

 ----------